oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose/README.md

 docker compose logs -f
 ```

-Wait for all setup to be ready:
+Wait for all the Docker setup processes to complete, and each component indicates that it is up and ready.
+For example:
 ```
 # docker compose up -d
 [+] Running 6/6